Sign up to our mailing list to discover the future of beauty and wellness.

 Over time, stress can also lead to inflammation of the gut, IBS, leaky gut and other digestive complications.
 Plus your body will be nowhere near as efficient at absorbing the nutrients from the food you eat.

 One of the most effective ways to switch your parasympathetic nervous system back on is to engage in some mindful breathing exercises - learn more by reading our guide.

 Can’t get through the day without constantly checking your diary, writing reminders in your phone and sticking post-its all over your desk?
 Forgetfulness is a common complaint among those suffering from chronic stress.

 If you’re struggling with memory impairment as a result of stress, try supplementing with LYMA.
 Cognizin® is formulated at a clinically-approved 250mg in LYMA and is the world’s leading nootropic , scientifically-proven to improve memory and brain function.
 For memory to function optimally your brain requires sufficient energy: Cognizin® is a patented form of citicoline that supports that healthy supply of oxygen to the brain, efficiently transporting nutrients from one neuron to the next so that you can flourish.

 You need more than just vitamins to fight and banish stress, which is why LYMA is the ultimate supplement.
 LYMA is so much more than a vitamin pill: LYMA contains a combination of patented ingredients that has been formulated specifically to reduce stress.
 LYMA uses the latest technology to go above and beyond what any other supplement is able to promise.

 If you want to kick stress to the curb, you’ll need to take a multi-pronged approach.
-You’ll need to combine lifestyle changes with stress-management techniques such as yoga and breathwork, and will need to ensure you’re eating a nourishing diet as well as taking the right supplements.
+You’ll need to combine lifestyle changes with stress-management techniques such as yoga and breathwork, and will need to ensure you’re eating a nourishing diet as well as taking the right supplements (nootropics being the most effective type for anxiety and brain health).